 But the fallout from these allegations extends far beyond Huerta's personal testimony.
-A massive New York Times investigation released on Wednesday describes a broader culture of sexual misconduct involving girls and women within the United Farm Workers leadership.
+A large New York Times investigation released on Wednesday describes a broader culture of sexual misconduct involving girls and women within the United Farm Workers leadership.
 These findings suggest that the organizational structure of the union was frequently used to enable and then conceal the predatory behavior of its most famous figure.
 Sources within the investigation indicate that witnesses began coming forward after decades of internal pressure to protect the movement at any cost.

 And the specific nature of the abuse described by Huerta points to a profound betrayal of the non-violent principles Cesar Chavez publicly championed.
 Huerta noted that she felt constrained by the political importance of their work, fearing that a scandal would dismantle the fragile gains made by migrant farm laborers in California and beyond.
 She characterized her previous silence as a burden carried for the sake of the union, a choice that forced her to raise two children fathered by her attacker in total secrecy.
 Her public admission signals an end to a silence that had held firm since the height of the farmworker movement in the 1960s and 1970s.